opendocsg/slw-judgments-backfill/2014_SGHC_179/report.md

 _Constitutional Law_ – _Equality before the Law_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 131 of 2014 was dismissed by the Court of Appeal on 5 October 2015.
-See [2015] SGCA 53.]
+See <span class="citation">[2015] SGCA 53</span>.]

 12 September 2014